seungmidev/seungmidev/README.md

 ### About me
 👩‍💻 Working 6 years as a frontend markup developer in a digital web and e-commerce agency<br>
-🌱 Currently learning React, Vue, TypeScript<br>
+🌱 Currently learning React, Vue and JavaScript<br>
-💕 Interested in clean code, UX<br>
+💕 Interested in clean code and UX<br>
 👀 looking to collaborate on frontend web apps in London

 ### Tech Stack